Federal News Network 2021-2022 NITAAC Contract Guide

 The BIC designation doesn’t just benefit the NITAAC community, it benefits the entire federal government.
 The BIC designation is awarded to contracts that consistently deliver strong results.
 By relying on contracts with good track records, agencies — and the federal government as a whole — can raise the baseline for the quality of acquisitions.

 The BIC designation for all three of our GWACs signals to the acquisition community that NITAAC consistently demonstrates value that allows agencies to save time, money and realize speed to delivery.
 We also offer solutions and processes necessary to meet the federal government’s ever-evolving IT requirements.
 Quite simply, BIC tells the federal community that agencies are getting the best in both services and spend under management (SUM).
-Agencies can meet all their SUM tier goals (0, 1, 2 and 3) using NITAAC BIC GWACs.
+Agencies can meet their TIER 3 SUM goals by using NITAAC BIC GWACs.

 We are tremendously proud of this distinction because it’s a testament to the quality of our Contract Holders, Contracting Officers, customer service and overall team.